codesplinta/URISanity/README.md

 ## Contributing

 If you wish to contribute to this project, you are very much welcome.
 Please, create an issue first before you proceed to create a PR (either to propose a feature or fix a bug).
 Make sure to clone the repo, checkout to a contribution branch and build the project before making modifications to the codebase.

+Run all the following command (in order they appear) below:

 ```bash